fcheung/s3_browser_uploads/README.md

 # S3BrowserUploads

 Easy straight-to-s3 uploads from your browser for rails.
-Takes care of policy documents and all that jazz
+Takes care of policy documents and all that jazz.
+More details [http://www.spacevatican.org/2013/7/7/direct-to-s3-browser-uploads](here)

 ## Installation